dvaumoron/puzzlerightserver/README.md

 # puzzlerightserver

-A simple implementation of a [puzzlerightservice](https://github.com/dvaumoron/puzzlerightservice) server calling a sql database.
+An implementation of a [puzzlerightservice](https://github.com/dvaumoron/puzzlerightservice) server calling a sql database.